LIVE SESSION

 However, it’s important to note that this data may be skewed based on personal preferences or limited knowledge about how others work.
 Employees may give high marks to friends, or may not work with some people frequently enough to understand their work habits.

-For example, if you have 200 employees and your annual revenue is $1 million, your revenue per employee would be 1,000,000/200 = $5000 per employee.
-The downside to this method is that it doesn’t give you a sense of each person’s productivity, which means you can’t identify employees who are performing above or below expectations.
+You can also replace output with revenue to measure the average revenue each employee contributes relative to the total.
+The downside is that this method doesn’t give you a sense of each person’s productivity, which means you can’t identify employees who are performing above or below expectations.

 Productivity management software is ideal for companies that need a high degree of accuracy.
-These tools automatically collect employee activity data at both the individual and team levels to show how, when and where people are most productive.
-Rather than manually calculating against benchmarks or goals, you can see exactly how productivity changes over time — and which factors are influencing it.
+These tools automatically collect employee activity data and weigh several factors to provide the most accurate measure of employee productivity.
+They show exactly how productivity changes over time and which factors are influencing it, at both the individual and team level.
+The software also reveals how, when, and where people are most productive so you can maximize performance.

 If you’re looking for a quick, easy way to start calculating productivity at your company, ActivTrak’s Productivity Management Software is a great place to start.
 Request a demo to learn how you can begin generating detailed productivity reports today.